 Bonus: Download a free step-by-step checklist that will show you how to stop overthinking (including 2 bonus steps that are not in this post).
 It’s easy to save as a PDF or print out for whenever you need it during your day or week.

 It’s very easy to fall into the trap of overthinking minor things in life.

 So when you are thinking and thinking about something ask yourself:

 Will this matter in 5 years?
 Or even in 5 weeks?

-I have found that widening the perspective by using this simple question can snap me quickly out of overthinking and help me to let that situation go and focus my time and energy on something that actually does matter to me.
+I’ve found that widening the perspective by using this simple question can quickly snap me out of overthinking and help me to let go of that situation.
+And to focus my time and energy on something that actually does matter to me.

 2. Set short time-limits for decisions.

 If you do not have a time-limit for when you must make a decision and take action then you can just keep turning your thoughts around and around and view them from all angles in your mind for a very long time.